kellydinneen/readings-turing-2010/README.md

 		* what can psychology + neuroscience tell us about how can we do better for users

-		*how can we fill in the gaps + augment human capacities rather than merely replicating + replacing them
+		* how can we augment + fill in the gaps of human capacities rather than merely replicating + replacing them

 	- how can understanding of computers enhance our understanding of the mind